-O. Leaving School Prior to End of Day: If a student leaves school before the end of the instructional day, the absence for the time missed will be determined to be excused or unexcused.
-It is required that the parent or designated adult sign the student out unless prior arrangement has been made by the parent/guardian.
+- N. Tardiness: A tardy is the absence of any student at the time attendance is taken, provided the student is in attendance before the end of class except in the cases of checking in to school after the designated start time.
+Repeated and/or excessive incidents of tardiness may potentially result in disciplinary action. - O. Leaving School Prior to End of Day: It is required that the parent or designated adult sign the student out unless prior arrangement has been made by the parent/guardian.
 Repeated and/or excessive incidents of leaving school prior to the end of the day may potentially result in disciplinary action for the student.
-Five (5) accumulated "late to school Check-Ins" or "early Check-Outs" will equate to the student receiving 1 unexcused absence.
+Five (5) accumulated "late to school Check-Ins" or "early Check-Outs" will equate to the student receiving one (1) unexcused absence.